Soil organic matter and carbon sequestration in pastures

 Figure 2.
 Soil carbon improves with mixed pastures (e.g. butterfly pea)

 To date, there has been considerably less data available from extensive grazing systems for comparing soil organic carbon levels and the types of organic carbon that develop under different pastures and grazing management systems.
 However, recent Department of Agriculture, Fisheries and Forestry projects funded by the Commonwealth FarmReady Industry Grants and by the Grains Research and Development Corporation and the Australian Government’s Climate Change Research Program are providing good local data on soil carbon changes across Queensland.
 These projects are confirming that the ability of pastures to rebuild soil organic matter after cropping depends on the productivity of these pastures (Figure 3) and that sown pastures will often produce more dry matter and so have higher soil organic carbon levels than native pastures on the same soils…unless the soils have major nutrient deficiencies from poor cropping practices in the past (Figure 4).

 Figure 3.
 Land use – total organic carbon (per cent 0–10cm)

 Figure 4.
 Total organic carbon (per cent 0–10cm) – sown versus native pastures

-David Lawrence, Department of Agriculture and Fisheries, and Mike Bell, formerly Queensland Government.
+Written by David Lawrence, Department of Agriculture and Fisheries, and Mike Bell, formerly Queensland Government.